OLIVIIA-MAA/ames-housing-price-regression-analysis/README.md

   <i><b>Figure 9.</b> Residuals are mostly centered around zero for typical properties, but errors become larger for more expensive or less typical homes.</i>
 </p>

 The residual plot shows that prediction errors are not perfectly random.
 For lower and mid-range predicted prices, residuals are mostly concentrated around zero.
 This suggests that the model works reasonably well for typical properties.
 For higher predicted prices, the spread of residuals becomes larger.
 This means that the model makes bigger errors for more expensive or less typical homes.
 There is also at least one strong negative residual, where the model overestimated the sale price by a large amount.

 Overall, the residual plot confirms that the multiple regression model is useful, but still simplified.
 Housing prices are influenced by additional factors that are not included in this version of the model.

----

 # Main Conclusions

 This project showed that housing prices are influenced by multiple property characteristics, not only living area.
 The exploratory analysis showed that both sale price and living area are right-skewed.
 Most homes are concentrated in moderate price and size ranges, while a smaller number of expensive or very large properties extend the upper tail of the distributions.

-Correlation analysis showed that `overall_quality` and `area` had the strongest relationships with sale price among the selected variables.
+Correlation analysis showed that **overall_quality** and **area** had the strongest relationships with sale price among the selected variables.
 Overall quality had the strongest correlation with price, suggesting that the standard of materials and finish is especially important.

 The simple linear regression model using only living area explained about **52.3%** of sale price variation.
 After adding overall quality, year built, total rooms, and bedrooms, the multiple regression model explained about **76.7%** of sale price variation.
 The model comparison confirmed that adding more property features improved prediction quality.
 However, residual analysis showed that the model still made larger errors for some expensive or unusual properties.

-A more complete housing price model would likely benefit from additional variables such as:
+A more complete housing price model would likely benefit from additional variables such as: neighborhood, property condition, garage quality, basement features, lot characteristics, other categorical property attributes.

-- neighborhood,
-- property condition,
-- garage quality,
-- basement features,
-- lot characteristics,
-- other categorical property attributes.

 ## Skills Demonstrated